AutoResearch/autora/docs/examples/closed-loop-bandit-task/prolific.md

 # Prolific Token: You can generate a token on your Prolific account
 prolific_token = 'my prolific token'

 # Completion code: The code a participant gets to prove they participated.
-If you are using the standard set up (with cookiecutter), please make sure this is the same code that you have providede in the .env file of the testing zone.
+If you are using the standard set up (with cookiecutter), please make sure this is the same code that you have provided in the .env file of the testing zone.
 completion_code = 'my completion code'
 ```

-## Update .env in testingzone (Optional)
+## Update .env in testing_zone (Optional)

 The ``firebase_prolific_runner`` optimally allocates slots for the experiments you submit to Prolific.
 If you are done with testing, and are ready for data collection you may want to update the ``.env`` file in the ``testing_zone`` folder.